Quartz-AI/OpenSS/README.md

 And is completely opensource, feel free to make recommendations.
 Want to add more features?
 DM me on discord at linuxishere
 Make sure to use the latest release!
-Join me and my friends discord server: https://discord.gg/J3GAKZrVdm
+Join the OFFICAL OpenSS server: https://discord.gg/ZnAJRqeRUw